MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 >> RESOLVE THIS LIST

 - CISO (remains the same)
-- Compliance Officer: Responsible for maintaining organizational compliance to legislative requirements related to both data privacy & residency.
+- Compliance Officer: Responsible for maintaining organizational compliance with legislative requirements related to both data privacy & residency.
 - Internal Audit: Ensures that controls identified within organizational policies & procedures related to sensitive data management, are regularly followed and adhered to.
 - IT Manager: Determines the technological controls required to ensure sensitive data protection.
 - Information Protection Admin: Create, edit, and delete DLP policies, sensitivity labels and their policies, and all classifier types.